Scientific name: Hydrilla verticillata

 How Do I Distinguish It From Native Species?

-Hydrilla may be confused with a native plant, known as Elodea canadensis, or common waterweed.
-It also may be confused with another invasive species in Washington known as Egeria densa, or Brazilian elodea.
-You can distinguish hydrilla from these look-alike species by the presence of tubers (off-white to yellowish, pea-like structures buried in the sediment, 2/10 to 4/10 inch long).
-Hydrilla plants have leaves in whorls around the stem, small spines along the leaf edges, and a reddish midrib on the leaf.
+Hydrilla may be confused with a native plant, Elodea canadensis, or common waterweed.
+It also may be confused with Egeria densa, or Brazilian elodea, another invasive species in Washington.
+You can distinguish between these look-alike species by hydrilla’s tubers (off-white to yellowish, pea-like structures buried in the ground, 2/10 to 4/10 inch long).
+Common waterweed and Brazilian elodea do not have tubers.
+Additionally, hydrilla leaves have small spines on the edges, while common waterweed and Brazilian elodea have smooth leaf edges.